 Marketing students will study topics including product design, customer relations, advertising, market research, marketing of services, marketing on the Internet, and creating strategic marketing plans.

-Required courses: ACC 2210 Principles Financial Accounting, ACC 2220 Principles of Managerial Accounting; CIS 2105 Information Systems Applications; ECN 2230 Principles of Microeconomics; MGT 2120 Principles of Management, MGT 3130 Quantitative Methods, MGT 3240 Human Resource Management; MKT 2320 Principles of Marketing, MKT 3320 Marketing on the Internet, MKT 3340 Market Promotion, MKT 3350 Designing Successful Products, MKT 3370 Services Marketing, MKT 3380 Logistics & Distribution Channels, MKT 4360 Marketing Strategy; PHL 3354 Management Ethics; plus eight upper division credits from the disciplines of Marketing or Management.
+Required courses: ACC 2210 Principles Financial Accounting, ACC 2220 Principles of Managerial Accounting; CIS 3205 Information Systems; ECN 2230 Principles of Microeconomics; MGT 2120 Principles of Management, MGT 3130 Quantitative Methods, MGT 3240 Human Resource Management; MKT 2320 Principles of Marketing, MKT 3320 Marketing on the Internet, MKT 3340 Market Promotion, MKT 3350 Designing Successful Products, MKT 3370 Services Marketing, MKT 3380 Logistics & Distribution Channels, MKT 4360 Marketing Strategy; PHL 3354 Management Ethics; plus eight upper division credits from the disciplines of Marketing or Management.
 One of the following courses could be counted toward the eight credit upper-division requirement: ART 3241 Graphic Arts, or CTA 3341 Media Production.

 The student completing the Marketing major will be able to: